dawgfish/calm/docs/nucalm/calm_workshop_nucalm_deepdive.rst

 - If action is edited by the user and it presents itself in the spec section
    - we evaluate it for cycles and put it in the db and mark it as user edited
-   - We generate all the actions that are impacted by change and mark them also as user edited
+   - We generate all the actions that are impacted by change and mark them also as user edited.
       - When create-action Is edited all other action edges are rebuilt based on this one and marked as user edited
       - When an action x for an entity is edited all the action x for other entities are rebuilt and marked as user edited.
    - At this point, the action edges can be inconsistent with the other settings like dependency.
 - Every time a spec change which can upset the edges happens, either depends_on list changes or script changes (more generally dependency list changes) we warn the user that the action edges created earlier will be thrown away and we will rebuild the edges and mark the actions as system generated again.
 At this point the user can choose to not proceed and withdraw the spec changes.
 - But if the action spec changes are such that they don’t upset the dependency list,  (variable changes or direct edge changes) we accept the change and put the action in the db and keep the flag as user edited